godotengine/godot-website/collections/_article/gsoc-2022-progress-report-1.md

 #### Soft shadows

 The general idea behind soft shadows is to take into account the light source's size instead of treating the light source as a point.
-When one also takes the contribution of light rays from parts of the light source other than its centre, there is a gradual transition from shadowed to fully lit instead of an abrupt change.
+When one also takes the contribution of light rays from parts of the light source other than its center, there is a gradual transition from shadowed to fully lit instead of an abrupt change.

 I added support for soft shadows to the GPU lightmapper by incorporating this idea in the lightmapper's raytracing compute shader.